turnkeylinux/clicksnap/README.md

 To run appliances in Docker alongside Selenium for quick setup, please refer to the repo for [tkldev-docker](https://github.com/turnkeylinux/tkldev-docker).

-## Tips and tricks

-Using the `core` testing scenario on any appliance will test and take screenshots of Webmin.

 ## Setup resources

 Install tools (to install on TKLDev/Debian)